hpoul/file_picker_writable/README.md

 Flutter plugin to choose files which can be read, referenced and written back at a later time (persistent permissions on android, secure bookmarks on iOS).

+It also offers handlers for open intents when the user wants to open associated files from other apps.
+In the same way it will also handle arbitrary URLs and pass them back to dart.

 # Requirements